xhelpers/xhelpers-cli/README.md

   help [command]       display help for command clone|c [options]    Start a new project by cloning a git repository
-  inspect|i [options]  Inspect current folder looking for (xhelpers-api) settings
+  inspect|i [options]  Inspect current folder looking for (xhelpers-api) settings touch|t [options]    Create a new path with set of touched files
 ```